Skip to content

 What is diabetic ketoacidosis?

-Diabetic ketoacidosis (say: “key-toe-acid-oh-sis”), or DKA, happens when a combination of high blood sugar levels and not enough insulin in the body cause a build-up of acids called ketones.
+Diabetic ketoacidosis, or DKA, happens when your blood sugar is higher than normal and your insulin level is lower than normal.
+This imbalance in the body causes a build-up of ketones.
 Ketones are toxic.
 If DKA isn’t treated, it can lead to diabetic coma and even death.
 It mainly affects people who have type 1 diabetes.
-However, it can also happen with other types of diabetes, including type 2 diabetes and gestational diabetes (during pregnancy).
+However, it can also happen with other types of diabetes, including type 2 diabetes and gestational diabetes (diabetes during pregnancy).

 SYMPTOMS